VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

   }
 ```

 Everything is looking good.
-The last thing we will deal is calling other tasks besides `start`.
+The last thing we will deal with is calling other tasks besides `start`.
 With `npm` we can call any script we want using `npm run`, the equivalent for us will be called `x`.

 ```diff
   deno()